ivonunes/plumekit/docs/customise/behaviour.md

 # Behaviour

 Plume is not trying to turn every website into an app.
-Its interactive layer is for small, local behaviour: disclosures, menus, filters, sliders, page transitions, and progressive enhancement.
+Its interactive layer is for small, local behaviour: disclosures, menus, filters, sliders, page transitions and progressive enhancement.

 When you are embedding Plume yourself, [Embedding](../embedding/index.md) explains when these features need the runtime.

-## Choose Tool
+## Choosing a layer

 Use the smallest layer that describes the behaviour: